adrienbey777/STM32F4BareMetal/Readme.md

 # Bare-Metal SPI Project – LIS3DSH Accelerometer
 ## Overview

-This project demonstrates a bare-metal SPI interface with the LIS3DSH accelerometer.
+This project demonstrates a bare-metal SPI interface with the LIS3DSH accelerometer, developed and debugged using the VS Code environment.
 The accelerometer data is read directly from the sensor registers, and LEDs are controlled based on the X and Y axis orientation of the board.

 The goal of this project is to gain hands-on experience with: